Georgia Tech Yellow Jackets men's basketball: Players

-Many famous and talented players have played with the Yellow Jackets.
-Dennis Scott was the 1990 National Player of the Year and the 1990 ACC Player of the Year, Jarrett Jack was the 2005 Basketball Times All-South player.
+Many notable players have played with the Yellow Jackets.
+In 1990, Dennis Scott was the Player of the Year at both the National and ACC level and Jarrett Jack was the 2005 Basketball Times All-South player.

-A notable fictitious player for the Yellow Jackets is eternal Tech student George P. Burdell, who is officially listed in team media guides as having earned three letters (1956–58).
+A fictional player for the Yellow Jackets is Tech student George P. Burdell, who is listed in team media guides as having earned three letters (1956–58).

 Basketball Hall of Famers

 Georgia Tech has one alumnus in the Basketball Hall of Fame, Chris Bosh who played at Tech from 2002–2003.